-SAVANNAH Georgia (November 27, 2013) — When Old Man Winter travels to Savannah — America’s most beautiful city — we think he gets his welcome reprieve: no snow!
+SAVANNAH Georgia (updated November 2015) — When Old Man Winter travels to Savannah, GA USA — America’s most beautiful city — we think he gets his welcome reprieve: no snow!

 Wondering Why?
 Look at the distance from Savannah, Georgia to …